+Operating lease obligations.
 In February 2014, we entered into a lease (the "Lease") for a new corporate office with an unrelated third party.
 The 5-year Lease is for a building approximately 24,000 square feet, which is comprised of approximately 16,000 square feet office space and 8,000 square feet warehouse.
 The property is located in Las Vegas, Nevada.

-The initial term of the Lease will commence on April 1, 2014.
-We will be obligated to pay approximately \$153,000 in annual base rent in the first year, which shall increase by approximately 4% each year.
-We will also be obligated to pay real estate taxes and other building operating costs.
+The initial term of the Lease commenced on April 1, 2014.
+We are obligated to pay approximately \$153,000 in annual base rent in the first year, which shall increase by approximately 4% each year.
+We are also obligated to pay real estate taxes and other building operating costs.
 Subject to certain conditions, we have certain rights under the Lease, including rights of first offer to purchase the premises if the landlord elects to sell.
 We also have an option to extend the term of the Lease for two consecutive terms of three years each, at the then current fair market value rental rate determined in accordance with the terms of the Lease.

-In connection with the Lease, the landlord has agreed to provide a tenant improvement allowance ("TI Allowance") option of \$150,000.
-If we exercise such option, the base rent will be increased by an amount sufficient to fully amortize the TI Allowance through the Lease term upon equal monthly payments of principal and interest, with interest imputed on the outstanding principal balance at the rate of 5.5% per annum.
+In connection with the Lease, the landlord has agreed to finance tenant improvements ("Tenant Improvements") of \$150,000.
+The base rent is increased by an amount sufficient to fully amortize the Tenant Improvements through the Lease term upon equal monthly payments of principal and interest, with interest imputed on the outstanding principal balance at the rate of 5.5% per annum.
+See Note 10.